victor-teles/AspNetCore.Pulse/doc/kubernetes-liveness.md

 After this, we are going to install the health check packages for sql server and redis that will be the dependencies we use in our application.
 Open a terminal located where the csproj was created:

-`dotnet add package AspNetCore.HealthChecks.SqlServer`
+`dotnet add package AspNetCore.Pulse.SqlServer`

-`dotnet add package AspNetCore.HealthChecks.Redis`
+`dotnet add package AspNetCore.Pulse.Redis`

 Once you confirm the packages are installed, we are going to configure this two health checks under a tag called "services"